DistributedWeb/ddrive-daemon/README.md

 ```

 #### `ddrive mount <path> <key>`
-Mount an existing DDrive into your root drive at path `path`.
+Mount an existing dDrive into your root drive at path `path`.

 If you don't specify a `key`, the `mount` command will behave identically to `ddrive create`.